Do you ever get the feeling that we’ll never solve all our environmental problems?

 Its enforcement efforts for dumping along county roads have been working.
 The local newspaper recently published an article and photo of a violator who is now paying fines and cleanup costs.
 Another careless dumper (who lives in another county) got nabbed because her trash contained a prescription pill bottle with identifying information.

-The article I link to cites citizen complaints that they can no longer recycle.
+The link to the article I used no longer works, but it cited citizen complaints that they can no longer recycle.
 Rural counties rarely offer recycling pickup.
 Criminals who cause the closing or removal of recycling drop-off centers make it impossible for other residents to recycle at all.

 Fairfax County established a drop-off recycling center in the 1980s.
 It became less necessary after the county started curbside recycling, but officials have kept it open as a convenience.